ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 This year, however, I’ve decided to do things a tad differently and focus on just one song, probably one of the most familiar and most covered songs of the “heart-shaped” genre—“My Funny Valentine.”

-My Funny Valentine” is a melancholy show tune from the Richard Rogers and Lorenz Hart musical “Babes in Arms” . . .
+My Funny Valentine” is a show tune from the Richard Rogers and Lorenz Hart musical “Babes in Arms” . . .

 . . . in which it was introduced by popular teen-aged actress and singer Mitzi Green.